rapid7/metasploit-framework/GSoC-2022-Project-Ideas.md

 ### LDAP Capture Capabilities

 Metasploit's LDAP service mixin provides a service to enable interaction over LDAP protocol.
 The current implementation is the bare minimum to be enable support for attacking the [2021 Log4Shell vulnerability]().
 Enhancement/Extension of the mixin to enable various additional LDAP interactions would enable extended usage of this service for additional tasks.
 Support for various protocol level authentication methods would allow intercept or advertisement of LDAP services for activity such as, capture and forward based, impersonation of an LDAP service.
-Specific items of interest are [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) and [StartTLS](https://ldapwiki.com/wiki/StartTLS) support to enable compatibility with the widest variety of clients.
+Specific items of interest are [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) and [StartTLS](https://ldapwiki.com/wiki/StartTLS) support to enable compatibility with the widest variety of clients and a new capture module that log authentication information from clients.

 Size: Medium
 Difficulty: 3/5